tkn-tub/ns3-gym/README.md

 ```
 Note, that the generic ns3-gym interface allows to observe any variable or parameter in a simulation.

+A more detailed description can be found in our [Technical Report](https://arxiv.org/pdf/1810.03943.pdf).

 Contact
 ============
 * Piotr Gawlowicz, TU-Berlin, gawlowicz@tkn